eclipse-sumo/sumo/docs/web/docs/FAQ.md

 ### [osmWebWizard.py](Tools/Import/OSM.md#osmWebWizard.py) fails to generate Scenario on Windows 10

 This can happen with an outdated version of python 2.7.
-Updating to 2.715 (64bit) has been reported as fixing this problem.
+Updating to 2.7.15 (64bit) has been reported as fixing this problem.

+Also have a look at the output in the shell window that opens.
+If it reports missing or outdated SSL certificates try: `pip install certifi`.

 ## (Communication) Network Simulators